Tudor navy: Characteristics

-Technological advances
+Technological advancements

+In the 1200s and 1300s, most naval guns were relatively small swivel pieces or breech-loading deck guns located at the ship's fore and aft.
+By the 1500s, developments saw the introduction of breechloaders and then muzzle-loaders.
+Henry VII saw the expanded employment of naval guns on ships during his reign.
+Henry VIII introduced gunports into the design of English warships; this saw naval guns being moved from the traditional high castles upon the deck to the lower waist of the ship, providing more stability and allowed for full broadsides.

 The Navy yards were leaders in technical innovation, and the captains devised new tactics.
 Parker (1996) argues that the full-rigged ship was one of the greatest technological advances of the century and permanently transformed naval warfare.
 In 1573 English shipwrights introduced designs, first demonstrated in the Dreadnought, that allowed the ships to sail faster and maneuver better and permitted heavier guns.
-Whereas before warships had tried to grapple with each other so that soldiers could board the enemy ship, now they stood off and fired broadsides that would sink the enemy vessel.
 When Spain finally decided to invade and conquer England it was a fiasco; Hawkins and Drake's designs of English warships made them longer, faster, more maneuverable, and more heavily gunned than its Spanish counterpart.
 Superior English ships and seamanship foiled the invasion and led to the destruction of the Spanish Armada in 1588, marking the high point of Elizabeth's reign.
 Technically, the Armada failed because Spain's over-complex strategy required coordination between the invasion fleet and the Spanish army on shore.
 But the poor design of the Spanish cannons meant they were much slower in reloading in a close-range battle, allowing the English to take control.
 Spain and France still had stronger fleets, but England was catching up.